TwilioDevEd/chat-quickstart-android/README.md

 ## Configure and Run the Mobile App

-At the time of writing, the Twilio IP Messaging library does not run in x86-64 emulators.
+At the time of writing, the Twilio Chat library does not run in x86-64 emulators.
 You may need to run the Android app on your own phone or tablet.
 If that's the case, you will need to make sure the chat server is externally accessible, using ngrok or running it on a server.